IP Guidance

 Trials for Correction of Issued Patent Claims

-What are the requirements for a Patent Claim Correction?
+Requirements for a Patent Claim Amendment

 Patent Litigation

-Typical Patent Litigation in Japan
+Patent Litigation Statistics in Japan

 (Number of judgements and settlements at Tokyo and Osaka District Courts from 2014 to 2022, resource IP High Court)